-- 15. The Internal Audit Quality Assurance and Improvement Programme ensures the work of the Internal Audit function conforms with the Public Sector Internal Audit Standards (PSIAS), operates in an efficient and effective manner and is adding value and continually improving Internal Audit activity.
-This is achieved through internal and external assessment, monitoring, and reporting on performance. - 16.
-In summer 2021 the Internal Audit function underwent an External Quality Assessment (EQA), which, in line with the PSIAS, must be conducted every five years by a qualified, independent assessor from outside the Council.
-The EQA, which covered all three Councils in the shared service, confirmed the Internal Audit service conforms to the Public Sector Internal Audit Standards and the results communicated to November 2021 the Audit and Governance Committee. - 17.
-To achieve planned coverage, deliver a high standard of customer care and demonstrate effectiveness of the service, performance targets have been established based on best professional practice.
+- 14. The Internal Audit Quality Assurance and Improvement Programme ensures the work of the Internal Audit function conforms with the Public Sector Internal Audit Standards (PSIAS), operates in an efficient and effective manner and is adding value and continually improving Internal Audit activity.
+This is achieved through internal and external assessment, monitoring, and reporting on performance. - 15.
+In March 2023 the Internal Audit function underwent an External Quality Assessment (EQA), which, in line with the PSIAS, must be conducted every five years by a qualified, independent assessor from outside the Council.
+The EQA, which covered the four councils in the shared service, confirmed the Internal Audit service conforms to the Public Sector Internal Audit Standards and the results communicated to the November

+2023 Audit and Governance Committee.